colin2wang/java-leetcode-solutions/Readme.md

 ## Features

 - **Consistent Structure**: Each problem solution follows the same class structure with embedded test cases.
-- **Problem Creator**: A utility to automatically generate new problem files with the correct naming format.
+- **Problem Creator**: Utilities to automatically generate new problem files with the correct naming format (both Java and PowerShell versions available).
 - **Unit Tests**: All solutions include JUnit tests to validate the implementations.
+- **Test Converter**: PowerShell script to convert JUnit 4 tests to JUnit 5.

 ## Getting Started